Switzerland beats Austria in Olympic debut of team event

-PYEONGCHANG, South Korea (AP) Switzerland knocked off top-seeded Austria in the gold-medal race during the Olympic debut of the Alpine team event on Saturday.
+PYEONGCHANG, South Korea (AP) Switzerland knocked off top-seeded Austria in the gold-medal race of the Olympic debut of the Alpine team event on Saturday.

-Norway edged France for bronze as the Alpine ski program came to a close at the Pyeongchang Games.
+Norway edged France during the bronze-medal match as the Alpine ski program came to a close at the Pyeongchang Games.

 The Alpine medals table was dominated by three countries – Austria, Switzerland and Norway, each of which went home with seven.
 Austria had three golds, the Swiss two and Norway one.
 The Americans finished with three medals – two by Mikaela Shiffrin (gold and silver) and another from Lindsey Vonn (bronze).

-In the final match of the afternoon, leading 2-1, Swiss ski racer Daniel Yule wrapped up the win when Austrian rival Marco Schwarz skied out along the side-by-side parallel slalom course.
+In the final match of the afternoon, Leading 2-1, Swiss ski racer Daniel Yule wrapped up the win when Austrian Marco Schwarz skied out along the side-by-side parallel slalom course.

-Yule celebrated with teammates Denise Feierabend, Ramon Zenhaeusern and Wendy Holdener, who added to her medal tally.
+Yule celebrated with the rest of his teammates that included in the gold medal match Denise Feierabend, Ramon Zenhaeusern and Wendy Holdener, who added to her medal tally.
 Holdener also earned silver in the slalom and bronze in the combined.

-”For us skiers who usually are always doing an individual sport to just do this all together like this for Team Switzerland, that was just amazing,” Yule said. ”It’s just that much more fun.”

-Don’t ask Holdener to rank her medal haul from South Korea.
-She can’t.
-It’s difficult as well for Zenhaeusern, the silver medalist in the men’s slalom.

-”Same level,” Zenhaeusern said. ”Maybe gold even better because winning as a team, it’s great.”

 The Austrians rolled into the final without the world’s top ski racer, Marcel Hirscher.
-He skipped the race to refocus on the World Cup circuit.
+He skipped the race to refocus on the World Cup races.

 Perhaps down the road, this particular event will pick up more status and lure the bigger names to the course.

-”I think people will train harder,” said Swedish skier Andre Myhrer, the Olympic gold medalist in the slalom. ”You also see the level of the skiing is much higher now than it was a couple of years back.”
+”I think people will train harder,” said Sweden’s Andre Myhrer, the Olympic gold medalist in the slalom. ”You also see the level of the skiing is much higher now than it was a couple of years back.”

 —